Staff

 Advocating for the urban forest cannot take place in a vacuum.
 It requires the involvement, commitment and cooperation from a variety of stakeholders, those who have an interest in the overall health of our community.

-Trees for Missoula would not be able to be as effective and productive without support from these partners.
+Trees for Missoula would not be able to be as effective and productive without support from our many past and present partners, including: